 The court does not want the parties to file their discovery material with the court, except to support some other matter in this lawsuit, such as a summary judgment motion.
 Once a document or a copy of a document is in the court's file, no one has to file another copy, as long as the parties make it clear to the court where the court can find the document in the file.

-The one kind of discovery material that the parties must file with the court are deposition transcripts, which are due promptly after they are prepared.
-Deposition transcripts must be in compressed format.
+Please note that the court has a new policy regarding filing deposition transcripts: a party need not file a deposition transcript with the court until that party is using the deposition in support of some other submission, at which time the entire deposition must be filed.
+The court is retaining its policy that depositions that are not filed with the court by the deadline for filing pretrial submissions shall not be used by any party for any purpose at trial.
+All deposition transcripts must be in compressed format.
+The court will not accept duplicate transcripts.
+The parties must determine who will file each transcript.

-4. Disclosure of Trial Witnesses: February 15, 2010
+5. Disclosure of Trial Witnesses: August 15, 2011